rnzsgh/stack-set-test/README.md

 Remove the stack instances from the StackSet.
 This tears down the CloudFormation stack in each region.
 Once the stack instances are removed, you can delete the stack set.

+## Note

+On termination, the CloudFormation custom resource in each stack attempts to delete the DNS validation CNAME, which is identical for all regions.
+Certificates are also deleted on termination of a stack.